 Philippians 2:3-4 reads, “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of others.”

-In every friendship, our aim is to glorify God, to live selflessly (not seeking our own interests) and to place the other’s interests (what’s best for them) before our own.
-That means, we need to practice loving sacrificially (showing kindness, care, and compassion) even when it’s difficult to do so.
+In every friendship, our aim is to glorify God, to live selflessly (not seeking our own interests), and to place the other’s interests (what’s best for them) before our own.
+That means, we need to practise loving sacrificially (showing kindness, care, and compassion) even when it’s difficult to do so.

 Randy Alcorn, author of The Purity Principle, says, “Satan’s greatest victories and our biggest defeats come when he gets us to ask, ‘Should I choose what God commands me… or should I do what’s best for me?’”
 It’s all too easy to neglect moments of sacrifice and selflessness, and miss opportunities to love others.